 III.
 THE STRATEGY OF JESUS

 When Jesus was in heaven, was He just bored one day and the Father says, “You are sure bored.
 Why don’t you go to earth for a while and just look around see what’s happening over there.”?
 I don't think it was like that because the Bible tells us Jesus came in the fullness of time.
 At the most perfect moment.
-The latest shows Jesus was announced to Mary in September, and she conceived in September, Jesus was probably born in June and the Wise men prepare themselves and came to worship Jesus on December 25.
+The latest research shows Jesus was announced to Mary in September, and she conceived in September, Jesus was probably born in June and the Wise men prepared themselves and came to worship Jesus perhaps actually on December 25.

 What we want to look at is a little bit further.